North Carolina campus shooting leavs 2 dead, 4 injured

 Published Tuesday, April 30, 2019 9:46PM EDT

-CHARLOTTE, N.C. -- A man armed with a pistol opened fire on students in a classroom building at a North Carolina university during the last day of classes Tuesday, killing two people and wounding four others, police said.
-Officers who had gathered ahead of a campus concert raced over and disarmed the suspect in the room where the shooting happened.
+CHARLOTTE, N.C. -- A man armed with a pistol opened fire on students at a North Carolina university during the last day of classes Tuesday, killing two people and wounding four, police said.
+Officers who had gathered ahead of a campus concert raced over and disarmed the suspect.

-The shooting prompted a lockdown at the University of North Carolina-Charlotte and caused panic across campus as students sheltered in place.
+The shooting prompted a lockdown at the University of North Carolina-Charlotte and caused widespread panic across campus as students scrambled to take shelter.

+"Just loud bangs.
+A couple loud bangs and then we just saw everyone run out of the building, like nervous, like a scared run like they were looking behind," said Antonio Rodriguez, 24, who was visiting campus for his friend's art show.

-Campus Police Chief Jeff Baker said authorities received a call around 4:40 p.m. that a suspect armed with a pistol had shot several students.
-He said officers assembling nearby for a concert rushed to the scene, where they apprehended the male suspect.
-Authorities did not immediately release the suspect's identity.
+Campus Police Chief Jeff Baker said authorities received a call in the late afternoon that a suspect armed with a pistol had shot several students.
+He said officers assembling nearby for a concert rushed to the classroom building and arrested the gunman in the room where the shooting took place.

 "Our officers' actions definitely saved lives," Baker said at a news conference.

+The Charlotte-Mecklenburg Police Department identified the suspect as Trystan Andrew Terrell, 22.
+They said he's in custody with charges pending.

-Monfia Drayton, an adjunct professor, was walking onto campus when she heard the shots ring out.
-She said she began urging students fleeing the danger to go into a parking deck for cover.
+Monifa Drayton, an adjunct professor, was walking onto campus when she heard the shots.
+She said she directed students fleeing the scene to take cover inside a parking deck.

 "I heard one final gunshot and I saw all the children running toward me," she said.
 "We started to get all the children pulled into the second floor of the parking deck and the rationale was if we're in the parking deck and there's a shooter and we don't know where he is, he won't have a clear shot."